Mobile menu toggle

 Photo: Apple/Google logos

 August 19: Today in Apple history: With Google IPO, an Apple frenemy goes public August 19, 2004: Google floats its initial public offering on the stock market.
-Founders Larry Page and Sergey Brin turn into instant billionaires as the Google IPO cements the company’s status as a tech giant.
+The Google IPO cements the company’s status as a tech giant, as founders Larry Page and Sergey Brin turn into instant billionaires.

-Relations between Google and Apple are good at the time, with Steve Jobs serving as a mentor to the company’s two young founders, and Google’s Eric Schmidt soon to join Apple’s board of directors.
+Relations between Google and Apple are good at the time, with Apple CEO Steve Jobs serving as a mentor to the search company’s two young founders.
+Google’s Eric Schmidt soon will join Apple’s board of directors.
 However, the peace won’t last long.

 Google IPO: Birth of a major rivalry

 In both cases, that product proved vastly inferior initially.
-However, both gained ground due to openness and the products’ ability to be used by multiple hardware-makers.
+However, both gained ground due to openness and their products’ ability to be used by multiple hardware makers.

 Apple vs. Google

-Today, relations between Apple and Google seem somewhat better, with much of the legal animosity between the two having cooled.
+Two decades after the Google IPO, relations between Apple and Google appear somewhat improved, with much of the legal animosity between the two having cooled considerably.
 Still, Apple’s ongoing efforts to help users protect their privacy hurts Google’s ad business, which depends on tracking everything anybody does online.

 Nonetheless, the successful Google IPO — in which 22 million shares opened at $85 and ended the day at $100.34 — became a landmark in the history of tech.
 And Apple history, too.